Ask a doctor about a prescription for VILDAGLIPTIN/METFORMIN TEVA 50 mg/1000 mg FILM-COATED TABLETS

 If you take more Vildagliptin/Metformin Teva than you should

-If you have taken more Vildagliptin/Metformin Teva than you should, consult your doctor, pharmacist immediately or call the Toxicological Information Service, phone: 91 562 04 20, indicating the medication and the amount used.
+If you have taken more Vildagliptin/Metformin Teva than you should, consult your doctor, pharmacistor call the Toxicology Information Service, phone: 91 562 04 20, indicating the medication and the amount used.

 You may need medical attention.
-If you need to visit a doctor or go to the nearest hospital, bring the packaging and this leaflet with you.
+If you need to visit a doctor or go to the nearest hospital, bring the package and this leaflet with you.

 If you forget to take Vildagliptin/Metformin Teva

-If you forget to take a tablet, take it with the next meal, unless it is already time to take the usual dose.
-Do not take a double dose (two tablets at once) to compensate for the missed doses.
+If you forget to take a tablet, take it with your next meal, unless it is already time for your usual dose.
+Do not take a double dose (two tablets at the same time) to make up for missed doses.

-Continue taking this medication while your doctor prescribes it for you so that they can continue to monitor your blood sugar levels.
-Do not interrupt treatment with vildagliptin/metformin unless your doctor tells you to.
+Continue taking this medication while your doctor prescribes it to continue monitoring your blood sugar.
+Do not stop taking vildagliptin/metformin unless your doctor tells you to.
 If you have any doubts about the duration of treatment, consult your doctor.

 If you have any other questions about the use of this medication, ask your doctor, pharmacist, or nurse.

-You muststop taking vildagliptin/metformin and see your doctor immediatelyif you experience any of the following side effects:
+You should stop taking vildagliptin/metformin and go to your doctor immediatelyif you experience any of the following side effects:

-Signs of having high levels of lactic acid in the blood that include drowsiness or dizziness, vomiting and severe nausea, abdominal pain, irregular heartbeat or deep, rapid breathing.
+Signs of having high levels of lactic acid in the blood, including drowsiness or dizziness, severe nausea and vomiting, abdominal pain, irregular heartbeat or deep and rapid breathing.

 Other side effects